-- Establishment of an APS-wide network of CALD champions to support existing APS employees to engage on matters that affect them in the workplace and in their APS careers. - Increasing representation of CALD staff on the EL2 Capability Development program (EDGE).
+- Establishment of an digital platform to connect CALD networks to support existing CALD Networks to engage on matters that affect them in the workplace. - Increasing representation of CALD staff on the EL2 Capability Development program (EDGE).

 Supporting CALD staff to increase representation and senior representation within key decision-making job families (such as policy), will ensure the views of our diverse communities are represented in the advice to and decisions within Government, ensuring the APS has the capability to do its job well.